 - implemented an investment contrary to the Act;

 - implemented an investment on terms and conditions that vary materially from those contained in its application for review; or

 - failed to divest control of a business where the investment has been disallowed or failed to comply with its undertakings.

-In the only judicial action taken to date to enforce underkings, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
+In the only judicial action to enforce undertakings taken to date, the industry minister asked the court to order appropriate measures to remedy the alleged failure by US Steel to comply with certain undertakings that it had given in 2007 in connection with its acquisition of Stelco Inc regarding, among other matters, capital expenditures, research and development, and production.
 This action, which expanded to include two interveners, was ultimately settled on the basis of US Steel providing enhanced undertakings.